Have you ever wanted to study a foreign language? Maybe you dropped the idea because it wasn’t convenient to join any traditional classes.

-There is no magical app or LMS that that will make you help you accomplish eloquence in a matter of a few weeks or months.
+There is no magical app or LMS that will make you accomplish eloquence in a matter of a few weeks or months.

 These apps and software, eventually, will only take your proficiency to elementary or lower intermediate level.

-Beyond that, it is challenging to progress without regular class interaction and guidance of a skilled teacher.
+Beyond that, it is challenging to progress without regular class interaction and a skilled teacher’s guidance.